When a Rookie Rents a Scooter

 “Yo, it’s time to u-turn.
 Can ya hear me?”

 In the end, we came to an agreement.
-We got totally ripped off in terms of Thai bartering, but when we stopped to do the conversion from baht to Aussie dollars, we realised how insignificant the price was for us and how important it was to them.
-We paid the equivalent of $50AUD (less than ¼ of my next Centrelink payment) and later that night bought them a 6-pack of Chang beer.
+We got totally ripped off in terms of Thai bartering, but when we stopped to do the conversion from baht to Aussie dollars, we realised how insignificant the price was for us and how important it was to them – especially considering the damage was 100 per cent our fault.
+We paid the equivalent of $50AUD (less than ¼ of my next Centrelink payment), and later that night bought them a six-pack of Chang beer to lessen the pain.
 They were stoked.
 So were we.